satpreetsingh/satpreetsingh.github.io/generator/content/_index.md

 {{< figure class="avatar" src="/profile.png" alt="avatar">}}

-_Summer/Fall 2021: I'm on the job market for algorithms/methods/theory related postdocs and full-time research roles_ [(Resume/CV)](https://drive.google.com/file/d/10htJNeyPrewHVEymIfwwnPHj9m69EXCt/view?usp=sharing)
+_I'm on the job market for algorithms/methods/theory related postdocs and full-time research roles starting Jan 2022_
+[(Resume/CV)](https://drive.google.com/file/d/10htJNeyPrewHVEymIfwwnPHj9m69EXCt/view?usp=sharing)

 Welcome to my homepage!
 I am currently a PhD candidate at the University of Washington (Seattle), working at the intersection of ML/RL and Computational Neuroscience.